 - Reserve your bed for sleep: Try to avoid working from your bed during the day, which could make it harder to fall asleep at night.

 The spring can bring a lot of joy, but it may also bring some stress.
-You could feel pressure to accept every invitation to be social, for example, and with COVID-19 still being a concern, you may have stress or anxiety about being around maskless people or crowds.
+You could feel pressure to accept every invitation to be social, for example, and the coronavirus pandemic may have left you with lingering anxiety about being in crowds or in close quarters in general.

 And when you're stressed, you may look to food for comfort.
 Being in physical or emotional distress can also make you more likely to crave foods that are high in fat and sugar, per Harvard Health Publishing.
 And stress-eating could lead to weight gain over time.